kheller18/data-structures-algorithms/questions/jQuery.md

    + Improves the performance of an application when using the minimised version of the jQuery library.
 The size of the minimized js file is almost 50% less than the normal js file.
 A reduction in the file size makes the web page load and work faster.
    + Commonly implemented UI-related functionalities are written using minimal lines of code.

-2. How is jQuery different from other javascript frameworks?
+2. How is jQuery different from other JavaScript frameworks?
    + jQuery is much smaller than other libraries.
    + jQuery does not have any dependencies on other libraries or frameworks.
 (Like babel).
    + jQuery is not as complex as other libraries.
 This makes it easier to use and understand.
-   + jQuery is not as heavy as other frameworks, It only uses the predefined javascript to make web apps interactive.
+   + jQuery is not as heavy as other frameworks, It only uses the predefined JavaScript to make web apps interactive.

 3. List some Features of jQuery.
    + DOM element choices utilizing the multi-browser open source selector engine Sizzle, a jQuery project spin-off.